 The Global Carbon Project report that for the past few years greenhouse gas emissions have been more-or-less constant but this has yet to show in the record of CO2 concentrations in the atmosphere.
 This shows that concentrations are increasing – even slightly accelerating.

 Answer: Not anytime soon.

-Question: What is the effect of inclusive growth, ‘where everyone consumes more’
+Question: What does inclusive growth do, ‘where everyone consumes more’ ?

 Answer: In the medium term, it will destroy the climate.